About Marathon in a Month

 Where the money goes

-The Irish Cancer Society relies almost entirely on donations from members of the public to fund its work.
-Funds are used to provide vital services for people affected by cancer.
+The Irish Cancer Society relies almost entirely on donations from people like you to provide vital services for cancer patients and their families across Ireland.
 These include:

-- The Volunteer Driver Service, which provided free transportation for patients to attend 11,000 chemotherapy appointments.
+- The Volunteer Driver Service, which provided 16,273 trips to and from chemotherapy for cancer patients in 2019.